goooral/data_visualization_with_python/colors.md

 ### Example of a colorblind-friendly chart:

-And this is how a different colorblind-palette looks like in action:
+And this is what a colorblind-palette looks like in action:

 ![A chart with seven bars in highly contrasting colors](https://github.com/goooral/data_visualization_with_python/blob/main/images/colors2.png?raw=true)